 Engineering - tools include a variety of traffic calming devices that can reduce speed, decrease volumes, and or improve safety.
-These physical modifications are custom designed to meet each neighborhood's individual needs. (signage, speed bumps, etc.)
+These physical modifications are custom designed to meet each neighborhood's individual needs. (signage, etc.)

 The Town of North Kingstown currently services 563 roadways encompassing 156 miles.
 Like many other communities in South County, North Kingstown is experiencing a growth in population as well as an increase in vehicular traffic due to industry and general passage.
 Most residents would agree that motor vehicle speed, volume, accidents and the safety of pedestrians are top quality of life issues in North Kingstown.
 By implementing the Traffic Calming program the North Kingstown Pol ice Department intends to reduce vehicular speeds and promote safe and pleasant conditions for residents, motorists, bicyclists, and pedestrians alike.

 It all starts with the police department.
 If you believe motorists routinely drive too fast in your neighborhood, call the police department at 401-294-3316 ext.
 8235